indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 Do not announce the service with Bonjour.
 The client should enter host and port to connect.

 ### -u- | --disable-blob-urls
 INDIGO provides 2 ways of BLOB (image) transfer.
-One is the legacy INDI style where image is base64 encoded and sent to the client in plain text and the client decodes the data on its end.
-This makes the data ~30% larger and the encoding and decoding is CPU intensive.
-The second INDIGO style is to use binary image transfer over http protocol avoiding encoding, decoding and data size overhead.
+One is the legacy INDI style where the image is base64 encoded and sent to the client in plain text and the client decodes the data on its end.
+This makes the data volume approx. 30% larger and the encoding and decoding is CPU intensive.
+The second INDIGO style is to use binary image transfer over HTTP protocol avoiding encoding, decoding and data size overhead.
 By default The client can request any type of BLOB transfer.
 With this switch you can force the server to accept only legacy INDI style blob transfer.

 ### -w- | --disable-web-apps
-This switch will disable INDIGO web applications like Imager, Telescope control etc.
+This switch will disable INDIGO web applications like *Imager*, *Telescope control* etc.

 ### -c- | --disable-control-panel
 This switch will disable the web based control panel.

 ### -v  | --enable-info
-Show some information messages in the log
+Shows some information messages in the log.

 ### -vv | --enable-debug
-Show more verbose messages, useful for debugging and troubleshooting.
+Shows more verbose messages.
+Useful for debugging and troubleshooting.

 ### -vvv| --enable-trace
-Show a lot of messages, like low level driver-device communication and full INDIGO protocol chatter.
+Shows a lot of messages, like low level driver-device communication and full INDIGO protocol chatter.

 ### -r  | --remote-server
-INDIGO server can connect to other servers and attach their buses to its own bus.
-This switch is used to provide host names and ports of the remote servers to be attached.
+INDIGO servers can connect to other INDIGO servers and attach their buses to their own bus.
+This switch is used for providing host names and ports of the remote servers to be attached.
 This switch can be used multiple times, once per server.

 ### -i  | --indi-driver
 Run drivers in separate processes.
 If a driver name is preceded by this switch it will be run in a separate process.
 This is the way to run INDI drivers in INDIGO.
-The drawback of this approach is that the driver communication will be in orders of magnitude slower than running the driver in the **indigo_worker** process and those driver can not be dynamically loaded and unloaded. this switch will load the executable version of the driver.
+The drawback of this approach is that the driver communication will be in orders of magnitude slower than running the driver in the **indigo_worker** process and those driver can not be dynamically loaded and unloaded.
+This switch will load the executable version of the driver.

 ### indigo_driver_name
 This is the recommended way to load drivers at startup.
 Loading a driver without **-i** switch will load the dynamically loadable version of the driver.
 It will be run in **indigo_worker** process and can be unloaded and loaded any time.
 Dynamic drivers provide huge performance benefit over executable drivers.